minetest-mirrors/wine/README.md

 - 1.8 - Added glass and bottles for Champagne, Brandy and Coffee Liquor (thanks Felfa)
 - 1.9 - Added wine:add_drink() function to create drink glasses and bottles
 - 1.95 - Tweaked code to accept 2 item recipes, fixed mineclone2 rum recipe and ui recipes
+- 1.98 - New formspec textures by Sirrobzeroone

 Lucky Blocks: 18